Daniel Espinosa

 Jorge Daniel Espinosa (born 23 March 1977) is a Swedish film director from Trångsund, Stockholm, of Chilean origin.

 Early life

 He attended the National Film School of Denmark and graduated in 2001.

 Career

 His third feature film, Easy Money, was the Swedish film with the most admissions in Sweden in 2010.
 Espinosa was in talks about directing the film adaptation of Assassin's Creed but was ultimately replaced by Justin Kurzel.

-He directed the superhero film Morbius which was a critical and commercial failure.
+He also directed the critically panned Sony's Spider-Man Universe film Morbius (2022).